sashkoristov/master-theses/README.md

 - SpeechLess
 - MO in Federated FaaS

-## BIM & Digital Twins
+## Energy efficiency, Digital Twins, BIM

-Will be provided details very soon.

-TOPICS:
-- FeDT: Federated Digital Twins in Federated Clouds
+Work in progress:

+- two bachelor theses started with cloud-based management and automated creation of cloud-based digital twins
+- energy efficiency of green prosumers (producers + consumers)

 # Other Information

-The following paragraphs present the available and recently started topics for master theses directly connected with the AFCL Environment.
-It also presents the active and closed master theses.
+The following paragraphs present the available topics for master theses, as well as the active and closed master theses.

 You can find a latex template for the master thesis which includes some hints [here](https://github.com/sashkoristov/master-theses/tree/main/template).

-# Milestones for a successful master thesis

-- Requirements analysis
-- Review the related work
-- System architecture
-- Development
-- Evaluation
-- Finalizing the master thesis
-- Defensio
-- `Farewell party` :blush:

 # Available master theses